 While pressure naturally mounts to get the funding bill passed, because, according to Sen. Barbara Mikulski (D-Md.), “(t)here are ghoulish, grim predators out there who would love to kill us or do us harm”, some conservative Republicans on Capitol Hill aren’t buying the hype.

-The reality is that 200,000 of the 230,000 DHS employees would remain on the job if Congress fails to re-up their funding by the February 27th deadline.
+The reality is that 200,000 of the 230,000 DHS employees would remain on the job if Congress fails to re-up their funding by the Feb.
+27 deadline.
 Federal law prohibits workers whose jobs are vital to U.S. national security from being temporarily laid off because of a lack of funding.
-Instead, these direly essential employees will go unpaid, starting on the 28th, until Congress can agree on a workable framework for legislative compromise.
+Instead, these direly essential employees will go unpaid, starting on Feb.
+28, until Congress can agree on a workable framework for legislative compromise.